EN ANNAN GRYNING – A NEW DAWN

 Class C: One biological parent born in Sweden.
 Restrictions on medical and dental care, university access, housing.
 See regulation (2030:431)…

-Isa knows how to behave.
+ISA KNOWS HOW to behave.
 You keep your head down and your mouth shut.
 And you never draw attention to yourself.
 It might have been different once upon a time, but that doesn’t matter now.
 Isa is class B, and she knows the rules of the system.

-At night, though, things are different.
+AT NIGHT, THOUGH, things are different.
 At night Isa and her friends wage a covert revolution.
 By hacking party blogs and spreading fliers with illegal anti-government propaganda they try to make their voices heard.
 So when an anonymous blogger claims to have information that could overthrow the government things come to a head.
 With the police hot on their heals they will have to decide once and for all how much they are willing to sacrifice for freedom.

-A New Dawn takes place in a nearby future where a right wing extremist party has become the governing power in Sweden.
+A NEW DAWN takes place in a nearby future where a right wing extremist party has become the governing power in Sweden.
 It is a novel about fear and racism, but also about those who dare to stand up against the hatred.
 Above all though, this is a novel about Sweden – an icy cold Sweden that could be closer than we think…

 ABOUT THE BOOK

-First published by Ordfront förlag, Sweden 2016
+First published by Ordfront, Sweden 2016

 RIGHTS SOLD TO